rachelbringas/is-4300-api/README.md

 ### 1. OpenAI API Key

 - Obtain an API key from the OpenAI platform.
 You can sign up for access [here](https://beta.openai.com/signup/).
-- Replace 'your-api-key' in the code with your actual API key.
+- Replace 'YOUR_API_KEY' in the code with your actual API key.

 ### 2. Python and Dependencies